kilfour/QuickFuzzr/full-doc.md

 Not bad, considering this example tree model has no properties at all.

-For more complex types, where property customization and recursion are heavier, the gains are noticeably larger.
+For more complex types, where property customization is heavier, the gains are noticeably larger.
 #### Summary:

 QuickFuzzr's dynamic configuration is usually fast enough, and you rarely need to optimize.